hyperjeff/Physical/README.md

 If using Xcode, open a workspace or project and: File → Add Packages... → put in the URL of this project.

+To use, just `import Physical` atop any file that could use it.

 ## Examples:

 ### Basic Idea: Extending numbers